sst/guide/_chapters/add-an-api-to-create-a-note.md

 - We are creating a `handler` function that we'll use as a wrapper around our Lambda functions.
 - It takes our Lambda function as the argument.
 - We then run the Lambda function in a `try/catch` block.
-- On success, we `JSON.stringify` the result and return it with a `200` status code.
+- On success, we take the result and return it with a `200` status code.
 - If there is an error then we return the error message with a `500` status code.

 {%caution%}